Becoming an Attorney and Choosing the Right Lawyer for You – by OBXLAWYER Danny Glover

 Scott Neal: Okay.

 Danny Glover: And it just so happened that mine ended up being with a lawyer here in Elizabeth City who practiced primarily criminal defense and personal injury.
-So that’s what I’ve been doing for 24 years now, is criminal defense, serious personal injury, and in the last few years, sort of evolved into a residential construction dispute litigator.
+So that’s what I’ve been doing for over 26 years now, is criminal defense, serious personal injury, and in the last few years, sort of evolved into a residential construction dispute litigator.

 Scott Neal: Okay.
 What would you say if maybe we had a few young college kids here, and they’re considering going into law, and you could look at them, kinda like you were when you first started out.
 What are maybe a few things you would say to them, maybe in wisdom, guidance, direction, about here are a few things I want you to know.
 I wish I knew this when I was in school.